sg-s/xolotl/docs/reference/xolotl-methods.md

 # run_all_tests

-A static method that runs all tests (demos/examples) in xolotl/examples.
-If you've just installed this, it may be a good idea to run this using:
+**Syntax**

 ```
 xolotl.run_all_tests
 ```

-to make sure everything works.
+**Description**

+A static method that runs all tests (demos/examples) in xolotl/examples.
+If you've just installed this, it may be a good idea to run this to make sure everything works.

 This method is called during testing, and only if all tests pass is a release published.